IDishaJain/Code-Fusion/readme.md

-# CodeFusion is a versatile code editor supporting JavaScript, Python, and partial Dart.
-It includes a real-time website builder using HTML, CSS, and JavaScript, along with built-in image-to-text and voice-to-text features for enhanced user interaction and productivity.
+## CodeFusion is a web application that offers a multi-language code editing environment, supporting JavaScript, Python, and partial Dart.
+It features a real-time website builder for HTML, CSS, and JavaScript, along with integrated OCR and voice-to-text capabilities to enhance accessibility and developer productivity.

 ## Requirement